salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 200 OK
 	* SHOULD NOT be used with POST/create
 * 201 Created
-	* MUST only be used with POST
+	* SHOULD be used with POST/create
 * 202 Accepted
-	* MUST only be used with async requests
+	* REQUIRED to only be used with async requests
 * 204 No content
-	* SHOULD NOT be used.
+	* Usage NOT RECOMMENDED.
 When used MUST indicate request was successful and state submitted was accepted with no modifications or defaults.
-Discouraged for consistency.
+Discouraged for consistency e.g.
-		* Deletes SHOULD return helpful information like "id" with a 200
+		* Deletes MAY return helpful information like "id" with a 200
-		* PUT should return the replaced content with a 200
+		* PUT MAY return the replaced content with a 200
-		* POST/create should return the created content with implict defaults and generated "id" with a 200
+		* POST/create MAY return the created content with implict defaults and generated "id" with a 200
 * 304 Not modified
-	* MUST only be used for freshness negotiation
+	* REQUIRED to only be used for freshness negotiation
 * 400 Bad Request
-	* generic validation errors
+	* Generic validation errors
 * 401 Unauthorized
 	* Request is not authenticated
 * 403 Forbidden